ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2025.03.05.md

 KB: No. End of project is September 2025.
 But most people won't be booking significant time to ibex post June.

-GR: just to be clear this is the 🐐 project, not the 🐐 product
+GR: Just to be clear this is the 🐐 project, not the 🐐 product

+KB: next PI we might be looking at doing things differently.
+August.

+DK: Can we have more time for internal team/technical priorities

+FA: Have a formal 80/20 split for tickets which are scientist-driven/not-scientist-driven, but there's also scope for "personal development" type time outside the ticket framework.

+FA: Post ibex finish we can review some of our IBEX tech choices, some bits of 🐐 are looking a bit dated.

 ### Wikis

 GR: 3 wikis exist, sometimes with duplicate content.
-Happy to tinker
+Happy to tinker.

-Conclusion: go for it

 IBEX: scientist facing
 Dev: dev facing
 User: how to use ibex

+Conclusion: go for it George.

-JH: repository-specific info - migrate to `README` of each repo.
+JH: repository-specific info - migrate to `README` or docs of each repo.

-LJ: searching
+LJ: Searching?

-ES: search at org level
+ES: Search at org level

 ### Pyright